 - Zero Knowledge Contingent Payments

-To begin with, the fundamentals of Schnorr signatures must be defined .
-The signer has a private key x, random nonce r, and G is the generator of a discreet log hard group.
-P is the public key.
+To begin with, the fundamentals of Schnorr signatures must be defined.
+The signer has a private key x and random nonce r.
+G is the generator of a discrete log hard group, and P is the public key.

 s, the signature, can then be computed as a simple linear transaction